opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 The agent then carries out the necessary steps—such as identifying relevant indexes, planning the query, or gathering supplemental information—and returns results aligned with your intent.
 It also provides a transparent explanation of the tools and decisions involved.

-## Agentic search capabilities

-OpenSearch 3.3 introduces several powerful capabilities that enable natural, conversational interaction with your data while providing advanced orchestration across systems.
+OpenSearch 3.3 introduces several key capabilities that enable this natural, conversational interaction with your data while providing advanced orchestration across systems.

 ### Conversational search experience